Recent Releases

 CAMBODIAN YOUTH DEVELOPMENT INDEX

-As a member state of ASEAN and contributor to the development of the 2016 ASEAN YDI Cambodia engaged in a process to develop its national YDI as a complement to the ASEAN YDI.
-As such, Cambodia’s inaugural YDI seeks to capture the local complexity of youth development and aid at both national and international levels.
+As a member state of ASEAN and contributor to the development of the 2016 ASEAN Youth Development Index (YDI), Cambodia undertook a process to develop its national YDI as a complement to the ASEAN YDI.
+Cambodia’s inaugural YDI sought to capture the local complexities of youth development and provide insights at both national and international levels.

-NAPS partnered with UNFPA to provide an international perspective of youth development measures to be considered in the development of a Cambodian YDI (CYDI).
-NAPS facilitated workshops with youth representatives, Non-Government Organisations (NGOs) and Government on issues facing youth in Cambodia and summarised these for inclusion in the CYDI and associated report.
-Data was sourced from what was already publicly available at the provincial level to more accurately show youth development across the country compared to existing indexes.
-The results and analysis, along with thematic issues chapters, were included in the final report.
-The results were also taken on a capacity building mission to provinces.
+NAPS partnered with UNFPA to bring an international perspective to youth development measures for the Cambodian YDI (CYDI).
+NAPS facilitated workshops with youth representatives, Non-Government Organisations (NGOs), and Government stakeholders to address issues facing youth in Cambodia, summarising these for inclusion in the CYDI and its associated report.
+Data was sourced from publicly available provincial-level information, offering a more accurate picture of youth development across the country compared to existing indexes.
+The results, along with thematic issue chapters, were included in the final report.
+These findings were also shared during a capacity-building mission to the provinces.
 The report is available in hard copy only.

-A Cambodian YDI allows for centralised evidence base that identifies whether any progress has been made in improving young citizens’ lives.
-It also drives policy and incentivises data collection on different youth development related indicators.
+The Cambodian YDI serves as a centralised evidence base, tracking progress in improving the lives of young citizens.
+It also informs policy and incentivises the collection of data on various youth development indicators.

 INDONESIAN YOUTH DEVELOPMENT INDEX

-In 2016, NAPS worked with The United Nations Population Fund (UNFPA) and a national consultant to develop the framework for an Indonesian Youth Development Index (IYDI).
-The IYDI is an instrument developed to give a snapshot of the progress of youth development in the country.
-It gives valuable information on the widespread demographic of the country and provides a useful measure on the performance of the policies and programs related to youth development that have been initiated by the Indonesian Government.
+In 2016, NAPS collaborated with the United Nations Population Fund (UNFPA) and a national consultant to develop the framework for the Indonesian Youth Development Index (IYDI).
+The IYDI was designed to provide a snapshot of youth development progress in Indonesia.
+It offered valuable insights into the country's diverse demographics and served as a tool to evaluate the effectiveness of youth-related policies and programs initiated by the Indonesian Government.

-Consultations with youth representatives, Youth Advocacy Organisations, Non-Government Organisations (NGOs) and Government took place to gauge the issues facing youth in Indonesia, the data available and the current political policy climate.
-In 2017 NAPS was again contracted to further develop this framework into the IYDI.
-Utilising data provided by the National Statistics Office and stakeholder input from across ministries and NGOs the IYDI was constructed.
+Consultations were held with youth representatives, Youth Advocacy Organisations, Non-Government Organisations (NGOs), and Government stakeholders to explore the challenges facing youth in Indonesia, the availability of data, and the prevailing political policy landscape.
+In 2017, NAPS was re-engaged to further develop this framework into the completed IYDI.
+Using data from the National Statistics Office and input from stakeholders across ministries and NGOs, the IYDI was constructed.

-The IYDI is aimed at centralising information in order to determine whether progress has been made in the lives and future prospects of young citizens at both the national and provincial level.
-The IYDI also brings to light specific domains and indicators that require more attention.
-It also functions as a motivator and an incentive to collect data on different domains and indicators of youth development.
-The report contains recommendations and next steps for improvements to future iterations and youth policy.
-Please click on the cover to download the report.
+The IYDI centralises information to assess progress in the lives and future prospects of young citizens at both national and provincial levels.
+It highlights specific domains and indicators requiring greater focus and acts as a motivator for collecting data across different aspects of youth development.
+The report includes recommendations and next steps for enhancing future iterations and youth policy.

 Bangladesh Youth.jpg